 Some of the lowest caffeine content is found in older Chinese tea bushes harvested in the fall.

-Next, we should take a look at how processing plays a role in the caffeine content of tea.
+Next, we should examine how processing affects the caffeine content of tea.

-It is a common misconception that highly oxidized teas like black teas and Pu-erh have higher caffeine content.
-It is wrong to assume that an entire tea type will have a more or less stable caffeine content and it is indeed often disproved.
+It is a common misconception that highly oxidized teas like Black teas and Pu-erh have higher caffeine content.

 Caffeine In Tea Vs Coffee

 Many believe they should not have any caffeine.
-This belief unfortunately often comes from experiences when people would have a high caffeine intake from coffee or other caffeinated beverages like soda and energy drinks.
+This belief, unfortunately, often stems from experiences of high caffeine intake from coffee or other caffeinated beverages like soda and energy drinks.

 Is the caffeine in tea the same?

 The answer is, of course, yes.
 But!
 Tea contains L-theanine.
 Though sometimes confused as a stimulant, L-theanine is an amino acid.
-In general, amino acids calm the brain, however, L-theanine increases brain "alpha activity", in turn, increasing brain awareness.
-L-theanine works synergistically with caffeine and improves motor functions.
+In general, amino acids calm the brain; however, L-theanine increases brain "alpha activity", in turn, increasing brain awareness.
+L-theanine synergizes with caffeine and improves motor function.

-We also believe that it is best not to opt for decaffeinated teas as the decaffeination process not only rids the tea leaves from the caffeine but with it all the valuable nutrients and benefits of tea.
+We also believe that it is best not to opt for decaffeinated teas as the decaffeination process not only rids the tea leaves of caffeine but also removes all the valuable nutrients and benefits of tea.
 Read more.

 While drinking decaffeinated teas might be necessary for those with a high caffeine intolerance, many find that drinking certain teas with low caffeine contents won’t affect their well-being and will actually positively energize them, imparting a state of clear-mindedness.